robin521111/chromium-vim-master/README.md

 }}
 map <C-f> createScriptHint(echo)

-let configpath = '/path/to/your/.cvimrc'
+let configpath = '/path/to/your/.rvimrc'
 set localconfig " Update settings via a local file (and the `:source` command) rather
-                " than the default options page in chrome " As long as localconfig is set in the .cvimrc file. cVim will continue to read " settings from there
+                " than the default options page in chrome " As long as localconfig is set in the .rvimrc file. rVim will continue to read " settings from there
 ```